Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Introduction

-Due to the extremely small proportion of labeled traces (seismic traces containing well-logging data), AII always faces the challenges of extrapolation or interpolation, and how to enhance the extrapolation and interpolation performance of the DL model has become a critical issue in AII.
-To alleviate this problem, in this work, we propose a new DL framework based on feature extraction and fine-tuning, as shown in Figure~\ref{introduction}(c).
-The processing idea of the proposed method is to train a well-performing encoder that can effectively map seismic trace to linear features in high-dimension.
-By linearizing the relationship between labeled and unlabeled seismic traces, the complexity of the model in processing unlabeled traces is reduced, and similar ideas have been effectively validated in some works \citep{47} \citep{48}.
-To achieve this goal, we propose an extremely lightweight (less than 1k learnable parameters) model Dimension Reducer to assist in encoder training.
-Meanwhile, we propose Reconstructor to prevent the encoder from diverging, which reconstructs the extracted features back into seismic data.
-Finally, the well-trained encoder and a small amount of impedance well-logging data are used for fine-tuning the inversion model.
-To avoid shortcut learning during the training of the encoder \citep{51}, both the Reconstructor and the inversion model adopt structures different from that of the encoder.
-Since the proposed method does not involve a forward model, it does not require extracting seismic wavelets or training a forward model, and it can achieve good results without initial model.
-We conducted experiments on multiple datasets while keeping hyperparameters unchanged, and the results show that the proposed method can achieve better robustness and performance compared with supervised and semi-supervised methods.
-Moreover, we open-sourced the source code and data, with the hope of making contributions to the DL work in the AII field.
+Due to the extremely small proportion of labeled traces (seismic traces containing well-logging data), AII consistently faces the challenges of extrapolation and interpolation, making it critical to enhance the extrapolation and interpolation capabilities of DL models.
+To address this, we propose a DL method based on feature extraction and fine-tuning, as illustrated in Figure~\ref{introduction}c.
+The core idea is to train a high-performance encoder that effectively maps seismic traces into high-dimensional linear features.
+By linearizing the relationship between labeled and unlabeled seismic traces, the complexity of processing unlabeled traces is significantly reduced.
+Similar concepts have been successfully validated in previous studies \citep{47, 48}.
+To realize this, we introduce a Dimension Reducer (with fewer than 1k learnable parameters) to assist in encoder training.
+Additionally, we incorporate a Reconstructor to prevent the encoder from diverging by reconstructing the extracted features back into seismic data.
+Finally, the well-trained encoder and a small amount of impedance well-logging data are used to fine-tune the inversion model.
+To avoid shortcut learning during encoder training \citep{51}, both the Reconstructor and the inversion model adopt architectures different from that of the encoder.
+Since the proposed method does not involve a forward model, it does not require seismic wavelet extraction or forward model training, and can achieve good results without an initial model.
+We conducted experiments on multiple datasets using consistent hyperparameters, and the results demonstrate that the proposed method achieves superior robustness and performance compared to supervised and semi-supervised methods.
+Furthermore, we have open-sourced the code and data to support future DL research in the AII field.